Status tracking in ship information modelling is the foundation of successful project management. Whether it…

 This is where Naval Architect comes in.
 The Naval Architect cloud platform provides a central information base for shipbuilding projects.
 It enables a holistic representation of ship design information in a central model that is accessible to the relevant project participants.
 The model thus takes over the coordination role of the general arrangement plan used in shipbuilding today.

 We are in the final stages before the release of our beta.
-If you are interested in early access to our software or would like to discuss collaboration opportunities, please sign up here or feel free to send us a mail.
+If you are interested in early access to our software or would like to discuss collaboration opportunities, please schedule a call here or feel free to send us a mail.
 We are looking forward to hearing from you.